Hot Tub Installation

 You must know the deck’s maximum load capacity to be certain your deck can support your spa.
 Consult a qualified building contractor or structural engineer.

-Hot tubs do not come with wiring (unless they are a one pump plug and play model) so a qualified electrician is needed to provide a suitable electrical supply taken from a dedicated RCD in your fuse board.
-Our 2 pump tubs require a 20 amp feed and our 3 pump tubs will need a 32amp feed.
+Hot tubs do not come with wiring (unless they are a plug and play Wellis model) so a qualified electrician is needed to provide a suitable electrical supply taken from a dedicated RCD in your fuse board.
+Our 2 pump tubs require a 25 amp feed and our 3 pump tubs will need a 32amp feed.
+Please call Daniel Willment on 07534 998859 for a free quotation.

 Our heating elements are rated at 3kW.